 How Workshops Map to the National Curriculum

 - Computing (National Curriculum England): Algorithms, programming, logical reasoning, data representation, networks, and cybersecurity.
-Workshops covering robotics, coding, AI, and cybersecurity directly address these objectives.
+Workshops covering robotics, coding, AI, and cybersecurity can support selected content in these areas.

 - Design & Technology: Design processes, technical knowledge, mechanisms, electrical systems, and 3D modelling.
 Engineering, circuits, and CAD workshops support DT objectives.